lumpysimon/wp-helo/README.md

-# wp-helo
+# WP HELO
-A WordPress plugin for the Helo email debugging and testing app
+A plugin to configure your WordPress website to send emails to the HELO email debugging and testing app.

+See [usehelo.com](https://usehelo.com) for more information.